Skip to main content

 About Sierra Magina

-Sierra Magina Natural Park protects a massive limestone mountain range rising to 2,167 meters in the heart of Jaen province surrounded by olive groves, encompassing approximately 19,961 hectares of rugged terrain that includes some of the highest peaks in the Betic Cordillera outside Sierra Nevada.
-The park's dramatic elevation contrast—from the 500-meter olive-growing lowlands to the 2,000-meter summit crags—creates exceptional biodiversity through the compression of multiple vegetation zones within a compact area.
-The mountain's isolation as a limestone island surrounded by agricultural lowlands has produced numerous endemic plant species.
+Sierra Mágina Natural Park protects 19,961 hectares of rugged limestone terrain in the heart of Jaén province, rising to 2,165 meters at Pico Mágina, the highest summit in the province and one of the most imposing peaks of the Betic Cordillera outside the Sierra Nevada.
+[1] The park's dramatic elevation contrast—from the 500-meter olive-growing lowlands to the 2,000-meter summit crags—creates exceptional biodiversity through the compression of multiple vegetation zones within a compact area.
+The mountain's isolation as a limestone island surrounded by agricultural lowlands has produced numerous endemic plant species, with over 1,300 catalogued plant species recorded in the park.
+[2]

 Wildlife Ecosystems

-Golden eagle, Bonelli's eagle, and griffon vulture nest on the extensive cliff systems, while the forests support wild boar, Spanish ibex on the high crags, and genet.
+Golden eagle, Bonelli's eagle, and griffon vulture nest on the extensive cliff systems, with the park supporting 185 bird species, 27 mammal species, 19 reptile species, and 6 amphibian species.
+[1] Spanish ibex inhabit the high rocky terrain, while the forests support wild boar and genet.
 The mountain streams harbor otter and native brown trout in their clear limestone waters.

 Flora Ecosystems

-Mediterranean vegetation zones progress from olive and holm oak at the base through Aleppo pine and Portuguese oak to montane Scots pine and cushion-plant communities at the summit, with over 1,500 plant species including 30+ endemics found only on this mountain.
+Mediterranean vegetation zones progress from olive and holm oak at the base through Aleppo pine and Portuguese oak to montane Scots pine and cushion-plant communities at the summit, with over 1,300 catalogued plant species including notable endemics found only on this mountain.
+[1] Endemic plants include Jurinea fontqueri, a thistle with an exceptionally restricted range, and Lithodora nitida, a rare blue-flowering gromwell.
+Approximately 20 orchid species have been recorded.
+The park's botanical richness reflects both its limestone substrate and position at the convergence of Mediterranean and mountain climate zones.

 Geology